-• Identify how to establish the terms of the engagement, as well as each element of the understanding with the client required by the attestation standards.
+- Identify how to establish the terms of the engagement, as well as each element of the understanding with the client required by the attestation standards. - Determine factors affecting engagement planning, including the responsibilities of the practitioner.

-- Determine factors affecting engagement planning, including the responsibilities of the practitioner. - Determine the purpose and basic requirements of workpapers and the representation letter in an agreed-upon procedures engagement. - Describe your knowledge of each element of the practitioner's agreed-upon procedures report. - Assess factors to consider when determining how to handle a change in the nature of the engagement and identify the quality control and peer review standards applying to agreed-upon procedures engagements.
+- Determine the purpose and basic requirements of workpapers and the representation letter in an agreed-upon procedures engagement. - Recognize the elements of the practitioner's agreed-upon procedures report. - Assess factors to consider when determining how to handle a change in the nature of the engagement and identify the quality control and peer review standards applying to agreed-upon procedures engagements.